MrYamiTsu/Giga-Balatro_Mod/README.md

 ## Additionnals Infos

 If a whole asset is in comment, don't remove it from the comment.
 It's an idea and this may cause the game to crash.

+*I know the commit name are kinda weird*

 ## Credits